 * How is Europe and how are cultural transformations perceived within Europe and from the outside?

-Through the exchange with our European partner-universities, the Euroculture Master of Arts Programme offers the chance to gain experience with other languages, perspectives and cultural practices.
+Through the exchange with our partner-universities, the Euroculture Programme offers the chance to gain experience with other languages, perspectives and cultural practices.

-The Euroculture Programme brings together some 120 students who have to pass a selection procedure to be admitted.
-The programme is taught in English and is open to students who have successfully completed a university Bachelor or Master programme for instance in the fields of European Studies, History, Theology, Linguistics, Literature, Philosophy, International Relations, Political Science, Law, Economics, Cultural studies, Anthropology, Psychology or Sociology.
+The Euroculture Programme brings together some 100 students each year who have to pass a selection procedure to be admitted.
+The programme is taught in English and is open to students who have successfully completed a university Bachelor or Master programme in related fields, such as European Studies, History, Theology, Linguistics, Literature, Philosophy, International Relations, Political Science, Law, Economics, Cultural studies, Anthropology, Psychology or Sociology.

-“Education is not the filling of a pail, but the lighting of a fire.” by William Butler Yeats
+“Education is not the filling of a pail, but the lighting of a fire.” --- William Butler Yeats